-The common adapter does not send any interrupts to the channel adapter during this sequence.
+The common adapter does not send any interrupts to

-The 'IPL' line is reset when the 'CSIPL cycle' line is reset.
+reset.
 This occurs after 16 records have been read.

 If the 'IPL' line is not reset, the common adapter

 An ID hit occurs for sector 7 and the common adapter reads data record 2 of that sector into buffer storage.
 After this data has been moved to control storage, CSIPL is reset.